 The only big drawback is the location.
-Once you finish dinner, there aren’t a ton of options nearby to keep your night going - you’ll have to catch a ride somewhere else for your next stop.
+Once you finish dinner, there aren’t a ton of options nearby to keep your night going—you’ll have to catch a ride somewhere else for your next stop.
 But if you don’t care about that, or are just looking for a good, fun place to meet someone who lives on the other side of the city as you, Dumpling Time is a good spot to end up at.
 It’s the kind of place you should go to celebrate a friend being in town without having to get a reservation a month out, or just when you want to make a random Wednesday more exciting.
-It might take a little time to adjust to eating dumplings stuffed with peanut butter or white truffle oil in the shadow of projected music videos, but after a few minutes at Dumpling Time, it’ll all start to make sense.
+It might take a little time to adjust to eating dumplings with white truffle oil in the shadow of projected music videos, but after a few minutes at Dumpling Time, it’ll all start to make sense.

 Pretty much exactly as advertised - green beans that are garlicky, but not overly so.
 We could snack on these for hours without stopping.